-Employment gaps of less than six months aren’t likely to even stand out.
-Six months is a fairly normal timeframe for a job search, so you may not even need to explain a shorter gap.
+Employment gaps of less than six months aren't likely to stand out.
+Six months is a fairly standard timeframe for a job search, so you may not even need to explain a shorter gap.

 If it's a one-time occurrence

-If you only have a single gap on your resume, it’s unlikely to raise red flags the same way a series of gaps might.
-Like anything else on your resume, context matters — if you have a single gap on your resume that you’re able to explain, most employers won’t care.
+If you only have a single gap on your resume, it's unlikely to raise red flags the same way a series of gaps might.
+Like anything else on your resume, context matters.

 If there's a good reason

 What is a good reason for an employment gap?
 Basically, anything non-work-related.
-If you’ve relocated, had a baby, or taken time off for a family or health emergency, those are all good reasons that have nothing to do with your work performance.
-A career change could be another good reason, especially if you've used that time to go back to school or update your skill set.
+If you've relocated, had a child, or taken time off for a family or health emergency, those are all good reasons that have nothing to do with your work performance.
+A career change is another good reason, especially if you've used that time to return to school or update your skill set.

-Here are some examples of common reasons you might have a gap on your resume, and how to deal with it head-on.
+Here are some common reasons to have a gap on your resume:

 Address a career break directly

-Appropriate accomplishments could include freelance projects, online courses, or volunteer work.
-List these the same way you would your regular word experience, by using quantifiable, action-based bullet points.
-Make sure to include keywords, too — anything that’s relevant to the job you’re applying for can help you get through the initial screening step.
+List your employment gap as you would your regular work experience by using quantifiable, action-based bullet points.
+Make sure to include keywords, too — anything that's relevant to the job you're applying for can help you get through the initial screening step.